endoflife-date/endoflife.date/products/gitlab.md

 # EOL of R = releaseDate(R+3)
 # Support of R = releaseDate(R+1)
-# This is quite predictable since releases are monthly (usually 22nd of every month).
+# This is quite predictable since releases are monthly on third Thursday of every month (https://about.gitlab.com/blog/2023/09/18/gitlab-release-date-change/).
 releases:
+#   Starting with GitLab 16.6, which will be released on Nov.
+16, 2023, our monthly release date will change from the 22nd of every month to the third Thursday of every month.
+-   releaseCycle: "16.5"
+    releaseDate: 2023-10-22
+    support: 2023-11-22
+    eol: 2024-01-22
+    latest: "16.6.0"
+    latestReleaseDate: 2023-10-22

 -   releaseCycle: "16.4"
     releaseDate: 2023-09-21
     support: 2023-10-22